gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 release, at least don't get in the way of others implementing then.

 This goes well also with periodical public releases.
-The old Vulcan [#vulcan]_ saying "*Release early, release often*" is usually ignored in its second part, because most people try to avoid planning.
+The old Vulcan [#vulcan]_ saying *"Release early, release often"* is usually ignored in its second part, because most people try to avoid planning.
 Every three months in your development, decide what features are enough to make a stable release and keep *develop* only for them.
 Wow, we just rediscovered Debian's stable, testing